This post may contain affiliate links. Read our disclosure policy here.

 What to Serve with White Wine Chicken

-In this recipe, I serve this white wine chicken with green beans, but it pairs great with many other side dishes!
+In this recipe, I serve this white wine chicken with green beans, but it pairs great with many other side dishes, like my Southern mashed potatoes, roasted curried cauliflower, sautéed cabbage, or a simple bruschetta salad!

 White Wine Chicken & Green Beans